220124-JavaReactAzure/CupOfJava/standup.md

 ### Andrew
  - Worked on his registration menu
  - Planning on getting his login page working, leading into the actual bank account page.

+ ## **Standup 02.02.2022**
+ -

+ ## Jacob
+ - Started the appllciation window as well as programming in the username and password.
+Also made database with postgress
+ ## Austin
+ - nothing , waiting on database connectionn
+ ## Brandon
+ - accidently broke code
+ ## Lewis
+ - made a database in postgress, worked on hash map data structure
+ ## Scott

+ ## Andrew
+  - made appstate and menu